mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        :doc:`modify a cluster </reference/api/clusters-modify-one>`.

    * - ``numShards``
-     - integer
+     - number
      - Conditional
-     - Number of shards to deploy in a sharded cluster.
+     - Positive integer that specifies the number of shards to deploy for a sharded cluster.

        .. important::